cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw5.md

 You should add a new column to the vaccine dataframe that represents the day of the week.
 You can use strings or numbers to represent the day of the week.
 (It's okay if you want to do both a number and a string).

-### Find the average number of increase in vaccination by day of the week
+### Find the average number of case increase by day of the week

 Using pandas, you should calculate (and print) the average number of increased tests result by day of the week.
 NOTE: you might want to plot this data.
 We will talk about visualizations in depth later on, but for now, you may plot the data if you want, but you are not required to.
 ### Join dataframes